segmentio/segment-docs/src/connections/destinations/actions.md

 This takes effect within minutes, and removes the action completely.
 Any data that would have gone to the destination is not delivered.
 Once deleted, the saved action cannot be restored.

-## Customizing mappings
+## Customize mappings

-If you are using the default mappings for a destination action, you do not *need* to customize the mapping template for the action.
-However, you can always edit the fields later if you find that the defaults no longer meet your needs.
+If you use the default mappings for a destination action, you don't *need* to customize the mapping template for the action.
+You can edit the fields later if you find that the defaults no longer meet your needs.

+> info ""
+> Actions-based destinations have a limit of 50 individual mappings.

 To create a custom destination action, start from the Actions tab.
 If necessary, click **New Mapping** to create a new, blank action.